How to look after yourself & your family during Coronavirus

 Obsessive Compulsive Disorder (OCD) is a common issue faced by many people around the UK.
 The spread of Coronavirus and reports from news outlets can be alarming for many who experience OCD and could heighten aggravations and compulsions.

 Head to the link to read all about the things you should still be doing, and new habits you should adopt, such as limiting your media and news time.

 Staying at Home

-Whether you’re staying at home by yourself, or you have younger members of the family to look after, the thought of having to entertain them for two weeks, might be quite a weight on your shoulders.
+Whether you’re staying at home by yourself, or you have younger members of the family to look after, the thought of having to entertain them for weeks might be quite a weight on your shoulders.